by Brian McCombie - Monday, February 8, 2021

 Last but not least, to help our federal land management agencies do the work necessary to maintain these properties and continue conservation efforts, President Trump signed into law the Great American Outdoors Act in August 2020.
 The Act provides $9.5 billion in federal funding over the next five years to address the crumbling infrastructure on America's public lands and waters.
 As reported by NRAHLF.org, within that funding package, the National Park Service will receive $6.5 billion with an additional $3 billion being set aside for the repair and maintenance of public land infrastructures managed by the USFWS, Bureau of Land Management (BLM) and U.S. Forest Service (USFS), which continue to provide recreational opportunities for America's sportsmen and women.
 These opportunities include access to public hunting, fishing, and recreational shooting on millions of acres of federally managed lands.

-These achievements will be remembered by the hunting and conservation community as among the Trump Administration’s most significant actions to preserve American wildlife conservation and our hunting heritage for decade to come.
+These achievements will be remembered by the hunting and conservation community as among the Trump Administration’s most significant actions to preserve American wildlife conservation and our hunting heritage for decades to come.

 E-mail your comments/questions about this site to: